CaraMcAvinchey/purrfect-sitters/README.md

 <img width="415" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/9c6f36f0-39d7-4965-92b8-58a61203a972">

 ##### Cat Profile Page
-- The users will be able to view a list of their cats in easy to read cards using Bootstrap to achieve this.
+- The users can view a list of their cats in easy to read cards using Bootstrap to achieve this.
 - If they do not have cats, a message will be displayed accordingly.
-- Functionalities will be added to edit and delete cat profiles.
+- Functionalities to edit and delete cat profiles from the front-end to increase user experience.

 <img width="631" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/461013da-25d9-42da-a6b2-d2ca1f6203c3">
 <img width="362" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/4c2cb889-b839-4350-bb3d-506960722d91">